EtherSystem/MajorMiseries/README.md

 Carbon Monoxide danger can begin in indoor scenes when an unsafe fire has been burning for long enough.

 Once a qualifying unsafe fire has burned for more than two in-game hours, Major Miseries begins checking for Carbon Monoxide danger every 10 in-game minutes.
-Rolling a chance of 10% each time.
-If the roll succeed, the indoor scene will be considered as contaminated as long as the fire is burning + 2 hours.
+Each eligible unsafe fire adds 10% roll chance, capped at 100%.
+If the roll succeeds, the indoor scene will be considered contaminated as long as the fire is burning + 2 hours.

 If exposure starts, the player has 30 in-game minutes before it becomes Carbon Monoxide Poisoning.

 Leaving the contaminated indoor scene stops the active exposure before it becomes poisoning.

-Carbon Monoxide Exposure can be avoided by wearing a respirator.
+Carbon Monoxide Exposure can be avoided by wearing a respirator with active protection.
+Blocking Carbon Monoxide consumes canister condition faster than Black Lung protection.

 Safe stoves and proper chimney-style fireplaces are designed to avoid false positives as much as possible (it is entirely possible that there are exceptions not taken into account, any feedback is appreciated !).